 Meet our Careers Team

-I am the Careers Lead for HLC Secondary.
-I’m also a teacher; Head of Business & Enterprise – so hopefully, I’ll get to meet lots of students at least during Key Stage 4.
+I am the Careers Lead for The Linden Centre.
+I’m also a teacher – so hopefully, I’ll get to meet lots of students at least during Key Stage 4.
 As the Careers Lead, its my job to offer a complete Careers Programme.
 This means our programme needs to offer something for all students from Year 7 to Year 11.
 Our programme pledges to:

 For general Careers programme questions, please email